IMS-coding-projects/M431/docs/source/Writerside/topics/informieren.md

 - to be able to watch YouTube videos.
 - to be able to download YouTube videos.
+- to be able to listen to YouTube musics.
+- to be able to download YouTube musics.
 - to have an uptime of 99.9%.
 - to have a secure connection to the website. (http**s**)
 - to have a fast connection to the website. (under 2000ms)
 - to be able to see the description of a video.
+- to be able to see the artist and duration of a song.
 >>>>>>> 846232cc96c2e39ad46af067652e114199705413:docs/source/Writerside/topics/informieren.md